diacccc/18847Project/omp.md

 ## Basic Optimization Techniques
+Make our instruction independent and parallelize the code as much as possible.
+Take advantage of the memory hierarchy, We need to minimize the number of cache misses and maximize the use of registers.
 1. **Algorithm Level:**
    - Block matrix multiplication for cache efficiency
    - Packing matrices for better memory access patterns